You’ve heard of the many benefits of yoga but don’t know how to start?

 This asana boosts self confidence, improves walking posture and eases stressed shoulders.

 The name of this yoga pose means reclining bound angle.
 It is beneficial in deep relaxation.

-The pose starts with laying flat on the ground on back and bringing feet close to groin.
+The pose starts with laying flat on the ground on the back and bringing feet close to the groin.
 Then opening up knees until they touch the ground and pressing palms downwards stretched towards feet.
 Before releasing, hug the knees and roll from side to side.

 It stimulates kidneys, bladder and heart and blood circulation.
 It also stretches inner thigh and groin muscles.